botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 ![Third reaction on a rolemenu setup](rolemenu_react_3.png)

-And we're done — people can start using the menu by clicking on the reaction associated with their desired role.
-The setup message will be automatically deleted in a couple of minutes, but you can also delete it manually if you so desire.
+And we're done --- people can start using the menu by clicking on the reaction associated with their desired role.
+The setup message will be automatically deleted in a couple of minutes, but you can also delete it manually, if you so desire.

 ### Custom message

 To create a custom message for your role menu like event role menu you saw above, you will need to send a message.
 Then get the ID of the message by following the steps in [how to get a message ID](self-assignable-roles.md#how-to-get-a-message-id-desktop) and type in the following command, `-rolemenu create (group name) -m (message id)`.
-You would then complete the role menu like you would any normal role menu&#x20;
+You would then complete the role menu like you would any normal role menu.

 ### Disabling DM confirmation

-If you do not want the bot to send you a DM when you are given or removed from a role, type in the following command `-rolemenu update (message id) -nodm`&#x20;
+If you do not want the bot to send you a DM when you are given or removed from a role, type in the following command `-rolemenu update (message id) -nodm`.

 After you have finish editing or creating your role menu, it will display whether DM notifications are enabled or not.